resilient-http/resilient.js/README.md

 Setter/Getter for discovery servers list

+### resilient#discoverServers(cb)
+Return: `Resilient`

+Pass to the callback an up-to-date list of servers asking to discovery servers

+### resilient#getUpdatedServers(cb)
+Return: `Resilient`

+Pass to the callback an up-to-date list of servers, with or without discovery servers configured

 ### resilient#updateServers([ callback ])

 Force to update the servers list from discovery servers, if they are defined,